 Two or three days later the payment will be taken from your bank account via a direct debit payment.

-Currensea offers 16 major currencies at the market rate (interbank) and the remaining 164 currencies at the Mastercard rate (although is very slightly lower than interbank it tends to be slightly better than the VISA rate).
+Currensea offers 16 major currencies at the market rate (interbank) and the remaining 164 currencies at the Mastercard rate (although this is very slightly lower than interbank it tends to be slightly better than the VISA rate).
 When you are using a free Currensea card plan, the 0.5% fee will then be added on top.